mertcaliskan34/Motoko-Projects/README.md

-# Motoko Projeleri
+# Motoko Projects
-Bu repoda motoko dili kullanılarak tasarlanmış canisterlar yer almaktadır.
+This repository features canisters developed with the Motoko programming language.